 Also refer: Types and Sources of Vitamins

-Based on the presence of distinct compounds, Vitamin B are further classified into 8 subtypes.
+Based on the presence of distinct compounds, Vitamin B is further classified into 8 subtypes.

 It supports the production of cellular energy.
 They are found in food products such as broccoli, cereals, eggs, salmon, milk, and spinach.
-Vitamin-B2 are also termed as Riboflavin.
+Vitamin B2 is also termed as Riboflavin.

 It supports cardiovascular health and production of cellular energy.
 It is one among the form of nicotinic acid.
 It is also known as niacin.
 Food sources include lentils, peanuts, beef, fish, and poultry.

-It is a key factor for regulating various body functioning of our body.
-It is essential for the functioning of nerve system and RBC cells.
-Vitamin-B6 is called as pyridoxine.
+It is a key factor in regulating various body functioning.
+It is essential for the functioning of the nerve system and RBC cells.
+Vitamin B6 is called as pyridoxine.
 They are necessary for metabolizing glycogen and amino acids.
-Food sources containing vitamin-B6 include avocados, beans, chicken, sunflower seeds and sesame seeds.
+Food sources containing vitamin B6 include avocados, beans, chicken, sunflower seeds and sesame seeds.

-It is essential for the formation of red blood cells, regular functioning of nerve system and in the production of cellular energy.
-Cobalamin or Vitamin-B12 is found in food products namely eggs, milk, fish, beef, and chicken.
+It is essential for the formation of red blood cells, regular functioning of the nerve system and in the production of cellular energy.
+Cobalamin or Vitamin B12 is found in food products, namely eggs, milk, fish, beef, and chicken.

 Symptoms of Vitamin B Deficiency

-Lack of vitamin-B would lead to various health problems.
-Pregnant women and aged adults are in much requirement of B-vitamins.
-Under certain circumstances, celiac disease, the use of excess alcohol and Crohn’s disease may lead to minimal absorption of B-vitamins.
+Lack of vitamin B would lead to various health problems.
+Pregnant women and aged adults are in much requirement of vitamin B. Under certain circumstances, celiac disease, the use of excess alcohol and Crohn’s disease may lead to minimal absorption of B-vitamins.

-Symptoms of vitamin-B deficiency depend upon the type of B-vitamin that one may be lacking in.
+Symptoms of vitamin B deficiency depend upon the type of vitamin B that one may be lacking in.

-Vitamin-B12 deficiency may lead to depression, paranoia, and other behavioral problems.
+Vitamin B12 deficiency may lead to depression, paranoia, and other behavioural problems.
 It may even cause neurological damage.
 Some of the symptoms include tiredness, fatigue, uneasiness and may also experience prickle in the feet and hands.

-Deficiency of Vitamin-B6 may cause anemia, depression, dermatitis, confusion, skin rashes and there would be the possibility of infection.
+Deficiency of Vitamin B6 may cause anaemia, depression, dermatitis, confusion, skin rashes and there would be the possibility of infection.

-Discover more about Vitamins, its sources, importance, deficiency disorders and other related topics only @ BYJU’S Biology
+Discover more about Vitamins, its sources, importance, deficiency disorders and other related topics only at BYJU’S Biology